 The Half-Earth Project has science at its core and our moral obligation to the rest of life at its heart.
 Building on cutting-edge science, analytics, and technology, the Half-Earth Project is driving a differentiating scientific understanding of how we can best support the most biodiverse places in the world as well as the people who call these paradises home.
 Building on this scientific leadership, Communities for a Half-Earth Future are the collaborative champions of on-the-ground conservation efforts that are driving the successful realization of Half-Earth.

-Communities for a Half-Earth Future include both geographically co-located and virtually connected environmental organizations, non-governmental organizations, local governments, educational institutions and people that are collaborating to support conservation and sustainable lifestyles that contribute to a Half-Earth future.
-Communities for a Half-Earth Future are mutually motivated to create synergies across their diverse experience and expertise that drives broader opportunities for overall success, and can be a model for other communities seeking ways to support of their community’s conservation priorities and ambitions and to contribute to the goal of Half-Earth.
+Communities for a Half-Earth Future include both geographically co-located and virtually connected environmental organizations, non-governmental organizations, local governments, educational institutions and people that are collaborating to support conservation and sustainable lifestyles that contribute to Half-Earth.
+Communities for a Half-Earth Future are mutually motivated to create synergies across their diverse experience and expertise that drives broader opportunities for overall success, and can be a model for other communities seeking ways to support their community’s conservation priorities and ambitions and to contribute to the goal of Half-Earth.

 Inaugural Communities for a Half-Earth Future